Avoiding Fraud

 We have heard from another university about a scam related to Chinese mobile SIM cards.
 We are not aware of any Newcastle University students becoming a victim of this scheme but it is important to know the details in case fraudsters target Newcastle students.
 The details of the scam are:

-Student received a phone call from someone claiming to be Royal Mail staff.
-The caller claimed there was a parcel under the student’s name containing some illegal medical kit and a bank card with the student's name on.
+- they then receive a phone call from someone claiming to be Royal Mail staff.
+The caller claimed there was a parcel under the student’s name containing some illegal medical kit and a bank card with the student's name on

 After the transactions were made successfully, they demanded the student reset their mobile phone settings, which was when the student finally realised it was a scam and informed their parents.